shiveshnavin/ifct2017.github.io/read/terms.md

 2. You may also choose to opt out, via sending your email address to: wolfram77@gmail.com.
 3. You may send a written remove request to 301, Alekhya Golden Bamboos, Khanamet, Hyderabad 500 084.

-**Proprietary Rights:** Subhajit Sahu has proprietary rights and trade secrets in the Products.
-You may not copy, reproduce, resell or redistribute any Product manufactured and/or distributed by Subhajit Sahu.
-Subhajit Sahu also has rights to all trademarks and trade dress and specific layouts of this webpage, including calls to action, text placement, images and other information.
+**Proprietary Rights:** Merferry has proprietary rights and trade secrets in the Products.
+You may not copy, reproduce, resell or redistribute any Product manufactured and/or distributed by Merferry.
+Merferry also has rights to all trademarks and trade dress and specific layouts of this webpage, including calls to action, text placement, images and other information.